‘That was The Good old Dirty Thirties’: A legacy to remember

 WICHITA, Kan.
 (KSNW) – For residents at the Oxford Senior Living center getting the opportunity to share their life story can be a walk down memory lane.
 But for their families, it’s a legacy they’ll cherish forever.

-Corporate Life Engagement Director, Micala Gingrich-Gaylord, has been recording resident’s stories for six years and sharing them with their families.
+She has been recording the resident’s stories for six years and sharing them with their families.

 Today, Gingrich-Gaylord visited Edyce Fraizer a 92-year-old resident who grew up in the Great Depression era.
 But don’t let her gentle demeanor fool you.